rackerlabs/docs-cloud-databases/api-docs/general-api-info/monitoring-cloud-databases.rst

    -  innodb.rows\_read

-A user can exercise these checks by calling the monitoring API Test Existing Check call as described at :rax-devdocs:`Test an existing check <cloud-monitoring/v1/developer-guide/#test-an-existing-check>`.
+A user can exercise these checks by submitting a :rax-devdocs:`Test an existing check <rackspace-monitoring/v1/developer-guide/#test-an-existing-check>` API request using the Rackspace Monitoring service.

 Monitoring alarms available to users include: